juanb567/quantum-annealing/README.md

 - The file [tests](https://github.com/juanb567/quantum-annealing/blob/master/tests.py) contains tests implemented for the functions in the file [functions](https://github.com/juanb567/quantum-annealing/blob/master/functions.py).
 - The directory [graphs](https://github.com/juanb567/quantum-annealing/blob/master/Graphs) contains the results obtained for a configuration of J = 1, h = 0.0001, step = 0.01, m = 3 and n = 3.

-To execute the program, the user needs to clone the repository and type 'python quantum_annealing_simulator.py'.
-A directory with the images of the simulation will be saved.
+To execute the program, the user needs to clone the repository and execute the program [quantum_annealing_simulator](https://github.com/juanb567/quantum-annealing/blob/master/quantum_annealing_simulator.py).
+This will use the other files, including the [configuration](https://github.com/juanb567/quantum-annealing/blob/master/congfiguration.txt) file, which can be modified to change the parameters of the simulation.
+When it finishes, a directory with the images of the simulation is saved.